 Figure 7: Detection of trisomy 12 using the SureSeq CLL + CNV Panel, showing a reliable gain call across the whole chromosome.
 Interpret enables CNV detection ranging from loss of a single exon to full chromosomal arms and trisomies.

 OGT has extensive experience in providing individualised options through its established plug-in infrastructure.
 This enables the software to be tailored to your laboratory’s specific requirements, whether it be report formats, user controls or variant annotation.
-Additional outputs from the pipeline include a range of publicly available data resources for annotation of variants detected, including:
+Additional outputs from the pipeline include a range of publicly available data resources (see figure 10) for annotation of variants detected.

 Following analysis, results can be viewed in the user-friendly variant browser showing a tabular display of the calls and an IGV window, which can be maximised in a separate window for greater visibility.

 Report generation is implemented through a templating system, prepared by OGT following discussion with your laboratory.
 Our report templates are highly customisable and designed to be modified to individual requirements.
-For example, one template could simply provide an overview of user activity in the sequencing analysis while another could provide detailed sample or batch analysis results (Table 1).
+For example, one template could simply provide an overview of user activity in the sequencing analysis while another could provide detailed sample or batch analysis results (Figure 11).

 A relational database stores all activities conducted using the software, from the loading of the samples to the variant calls made in those samples.
 This facilitates the logging and tracking of individual user activity for consistent data processing and laboratory monitoring.